paszu/3DSRepo/Get-Started.md

 If your version is between 10.4.0 and 10.6.0, you can follow the correct link to be brought to a page that will walk you through the process of hardmodding your console in order to downgrade your NATIVE_FIRM to 10.2.0.
 After that, you can proceed as if your version were 10.2.0.

+If you already have a CFW setup, change menuhax to type 2 and set your menuhax trigger to dpad down, then start the guide at Part 4.

 |     New 3DS     | Old 3DS / 2DS   |
 |:---------------:|:---------------:|
 |     [< 9.0.0](https://github.com/Plailect/Guide/wiki/9.2.0-Update)     |     [< 9.0.0](https://github.com/Plailect/Guide/wiki/9.2.0-Update)     |